DLdota/OpenRGBEffectsPlugin/README.md

 ### My CPU usage is really high

-There are 3 Effects that cause this:
+There are a few effects that cause this:

-* Audio Visualizer
-* Audio Sync
+* Audio effects
 * Ambient

 Both of the audio effects will spike in CPU usage when opening an [S/PDIF device](https://en.wikipedia.org/wiki/S/PDIF) for reasons we still don't know.
-This can be fixed by switching off of the spdif device or stopping the effect
+This can be fixed by switching off of the spdif device or stopping the effect.

 The very nature of ambient is to do massive calulation to get the average or most common color on screen.
-Scaling uses a lot of CPU so once you have selected your portion of the screen it is recommended that you hide the preview
+Scaling uses a lot of CPU so once you have selected your portion of the screen it is recommended that you hide the preview.

 ## Contributing